 Choosing a Study Abroad Term

-- University College London (SA 20295)
+- Lancaster University (SA 20291)

-- Technical University of Denmark (SA 20147)
+- National University of Singapore (SA 20261) Course Equivalencies

-- Shanghai Jiao Tong University (SA 20137)
+- Shanghai Jiao Tong University (SA 20137) Course Equivalencies

 - Tsinghua University (SA 20139)

-ECE Study Abroad Scholarships
+SAIL and ECE Study Abroad Scholarships

 Any ECE Study Abroad Scholarship would be in addition to the grants awarded by the Purdue Study Abroad Office.
 Students should work with the Office of Programs for Study Abroad regarding any additional funding.